 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about granisetron

-- Granisetron solution
+- Granisetron injection

 - Granisetron transdermal

-- Granisetron Oral, Intravenous (Advanced Reading)
+- Granisetron (Intravenous) (Advanced Reading)

-- Granisetron Transdermal (Advanced Reading)
+- Granisetron (Transdermal) (Advanced Reading)